Mark A. Cooper: "Iron Man of Georgia"

 During his time as an attorney, Cooper was a lender essentially functioning as the local bank in Eatonton.
 He then invested in a bank in Columbus, Georgia and after a few years, sold out for $300,000 which he used to build his iron works nearby Etowah, Georgia.
 This ironworks is remembered today by many names: Cooper's Furnace, Cooper's Ironworks, and Etowah Ironworks.

 After his political service, Cooper became president of the Etowah Manufacturing and Mining Company in Etowah, Georgia, in 1859.

 The iron works included large facilities for making nails and another plant for making pots and pans out of iron.
 But the most famous plant was one for making cannon during the Civil War.
 These cannon were highly regarded for their higher quality (not exploding as others did).

 Cooper sold his iron works to another company in 1862 for $400,000 in Confederate currency.
 The iron works were soon taken over by the Confederacy.
 Most of the town of Etowah was destroyed during Sherman's March on Atlanta; however, the iron furnaces themselves were left standing.

 Cooper's investments in Confederate notes and bonds became worthless with the defeat of the Confederacy.
 Shortly after the war, in 1866, the Cartersville-Van Wert Railroad was chartered by the Georgia State Assembly.
 Cooper was appointed its first president.

-He died at his home, Glen Holly, near Cartersville, Georgia, on March 17, 1885, where he was buried.
+He died at his home, Glen Holly, 6 mi northeast of Cartersville, Georgia, on March 17, 1885, where he was buried.
 He was 84 years old.